fobozongithub/fobozo-npcdialogue/README.md

 Ensure that you have these dependencies installed and configured properly for the NPC Interaction System to work seamlessly.

 By following the installation and configuration guide, you will have a fully functional NPC interaction system integrated into your role-playing environment.
 Customize the NPCs and dialogues to fit your server's theme and provide an engaging experience for your players.

+## Credits
+This project makes use of the [NS-NPCDialogue](https://github.com/Nexus-Fivem/ns-npcdialogue?tab=MIT-1-ov-file) system, created by Nexus-Fivem.
+Special thanks to the contributors of this project for their efforts and dedication.